-Can i use this algorithm to make other deep fake videos as well?
+Can I use this dame song algorithm to make other deep fake videos as well?

-While testing this google colab script, I only tested with the dame da ne video only but having said that, I have seen people use the same concept deepfakes in many other formats as well so yeah you can do that.
-We at Mrnoob will test the same as well and let you know if we are able to do it or not in a future article.
+While testing this google colab script, I only tested with the dame da ne video but having said that, I have seen people use the same concept deepfakes in many other formats as well so yeah you can do that.
+We at Mrnoob will test the same as well and let you know if we can do it or not in a future article.

-Wow This Code is super cool, who made this collab script?
+Wow This BakaMitai Dame Song Code is super cool, who made this collab script?

 How to make the Baka Mitai (Dame Da Ne), Sad Linus Singing Meme: Final Words